Clara's Story

 Ann), lived.
 What I meant to say was that WE lived in the big house and

-Mr Burchfield built their house no more than 500 yards (I:m not good at
+Mr. Burchfield built their house no more than 500 yards away from ours (I'm not good at

 to us were related to us.
 I remember when they moved to Ethel from High